-We are experts in most financial disciplines relevant to advising, structuring and supporting our clients to execute complex international business transactions.
-We can assist you with setting up and managing your business, advise you on complex negotiations and help you to navigate regulatory matters.
+We are experts in most financial services related to advising, structuring and supporting our clients to execute complex international business transactions.
+We can assist you with setting up and managing your business, advise you on complex negotiations, and help you to navigate regulatory matters.

 Our focus is durability: Zeta has its fingers on the pulse of Europe’s shifting regulatory landscape and will help you implement robust solutions for your international set-up.
-With our help, you can access this insight with greater ease, and implement solutions that might otherwise remain beyond your grasp.
+Through us, you will have easy access to the expertise you require, and we shall help you implement solutions that might otherwise remain beyond your grasp.

-Zeta and its specialised licensed affiliates are owned by management; the firm’s independence provides dynamic internal resources that are channelled to best serve our clients’ interests.
+Zeta and its specialised licensed group companies are owned by management.
+The firm’s independence provides dynamic internal resources that are channelled to best serve our clients’ interests.

 “Zeta aims to consistently build its reputation as a leading provider of bespoke corporate, administrative and financial services.
 We are committed to being a trusted partner for our clients, and to maintaining the high standard of excellence expected by our stakeholders.
-To achieve this we invest in the best people who share our same commitment.
+To achieve this, we invest in the best people who share the same commitment we do.

 “We value competence, integrity, and professionalism, and work enthusiastically to achieve a respectful environment wherever we operate.
-In this way, we will continue to grow both as an organisation and as individuals.”
+In this way, we shall continue to grow both as an organisation and as individuals.”

 Following the adoption of the Anti-Tax Avoidance Directive by the European Council, as with the other European Jurisdictions, Malta has been bound.....

 The Malta Financial Services Authority (the ‘MFSA’) have published a circular with a status update on the VFA Framework.

 The MFSA has issued a circular to Collective Investment Schemes and Depositories notifying them of upcoming changes covering the legal requirements of custodians under the UCITS and AIFMD Directives.